Sahil1337/Alt-Detector/README.md

 ## 📝 Starting Up
 1. Run `npm install` to install all packages
 2. Edit `config.js` and fill up all the things.
+(Also, if you are going to use MongoDB database, make sure to change your DB URL in `database.js`)
 3. Run it by `npm start` or `node main`

 ## 💨 Run the projects